Fifteenth Annual REFORC Conference on Early Modern Christianity

 • In case of registration without short paper submission: upon registration.

 An invitation letter, often necessary for visa applications, will be issued upon your request and once your registration and payment have been completed.
-The letter includes your name, affiliation, and proposed paper title, as well as a confirmation that your paper was accepted and that you paid the registration fee.
+The letter includes your name, affiliation, and, if applicable, proposed paper title, as well as a confirmation that your paper was accepted and that you paid the registration fee.
 It does not contain an invitation to attend the conference.

 Registration: May 5, 2026.